Need for Speed (film): Marketing and release

 On September 25, 2013, a trailer for the film was released on iTunes.
-Disney and DreamWorks announced the film's post-production conversion to 3D on February 5, 2014.
+Disney and DreamWorks Pictures announced the film's post-production conversion to 3D on February 5, 2014.
 Need for Speed held its world premiere at the TCL Chinese Theatre on March 7, 2014.
-The film was released by Walt Disney Studios Motion Pictures through the Touchstone Pictures banner on March 14, 2014, in selected 3D, IMAX, and conventional 2D theaters.
-It was also released worldwide by Disney, except for territories in Europe, Africa and Middle East, where the rights are sold by Mister Smith Entertainment to other industries.
-Reliance Entertainment had released the film in India, while Entertainment One Films released it in the United Kingdom.
+The film was released by Walt Disney Studios Motion Pictures under the Touchstone Pictures label on March 14, 2014, in selected 3D, IMAX, 4DX and 2D theaters.
+It was also released worldwide by Disney except in certain international territories, where the rights are sold by Mister Smith Entertainment to other distributors.
+Reliance Distribution had released the film in India, while Entertainment One released it in the United Kingdom.

+The video game Need for Speed Rivals released downloadable content (DLC) on March 11, 2014 which added cars that appeared in the movie to the game.

+Home media

-Need for Speed was released by Touchstone Home Entertainment on Blu-ray Disc, DVD and 3D Blu-ray on August 5, 2014.
+Need for Speed was released by Touchstone Home Entertainment on Blu-ray, DVD and Blu-ray 3D on August 5, 2014.

 Reception

 Box office

 Need for Speed grossed $43.6 million in North America and $159.7 million in other countries, for a worldwide total of $203.3 million.

 In North America, it topped the box office with $6.7 million on its opening Friday, March 14, 2014.
 However, the film finished in third place over the three-day weekend with $17.8 million.
 Outside North America, the film debuted in first place with $45.6 million on the same weekend as its North America release.
 It remained in first place for a second weekend.
 Overall, the film's largest territory is China, where both the film's opening weekend ($21.1 million) and its total earnings ($66.2 million) are higher than in North America.
 Following these two territories in total earnings is Russia and the CIS with $13.8 million.